-More than anything else the soccer glove should feel comfortable on the goalkeeper's hands, both during inactivity as well as while handling the ball and making saves.
+Just like with kids soccer socks, overall comfort is the best way to see if soccer gear fits.
+More than anything else a soccer glove should feel comfortable on the goalkeeper's hands, both during inactivity as well as while handling the ball and making saves.
 Overly tight-fitting goalie gloves restrict the full range of movement of the hand and fingers and impedes its effective use.

 It also can be distracting, particularly to the young goalkeepers, to have gloves that feel too tight.
 Gloves that are too tight are also more likely to rip along a seem.